In 2001, the Government announced plans to reform the country's licensing laws and produced the Licensing Bill.

 Providing a complaint is not frivolous, vexatious or repetitive, a Hearing will be held by a licensing committee made up of Councillors.
 This committee may decide to take no action, to impose extra conditions on the licence, or It can also suspend either all or part of the licence for up to three months.

-For further information and guidance please see Problem Premises and Reviews.
+For further information and guidance please see our Problem Premises and Reviews page.